Want the perfect workout program?Take Quiz

 Incorporating mobility work into your weekly routine (3-5x per week) is essential for the health of your joints.
 Hip mobility exercises can either be incorporated in your full-body mobility routines or done separately if you prefer to focus on a few joints at a time.
 If you feel that your hips need extra love, especially if you are sitting for the majority of your day, incorporate a few hip mobility exercises on a daily basis.
 It is also recommended to incorporate hip mobility drills prior to big lifts like squats, deadlifts, lunges, etc. This is an accessible way to efficiently prime the hip complex.

 Improve your quality of life by improving the mobility of your hips.
 Utilize mobility drills to not only stretch the hips but to strengthen them too.
 Find the culprit of why your hips may be tight, assess your mobility, start to incorporate mobility drills and implement a consistent mobility routine.
+Make sure to throw a few strengthening exercises for hips into your routine as well, so your body will be both stronger and more mobile.
 Start feeling and moving better with strong, buttery hips!

 Comments will be approved before showing up.